CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-for-CC-With-Payer-Authentication.md

-# Process a Payment (With Payer Authentication)
+# Process a Payment for CC (With Payer Authentication)

-To process a payment with 3DS functionality, a payment should be created with the amount to be process, a token representing the payment card and the billing address associated with the card.
+To process a payment with 3DS functionality, a payment should be created with the amount to be processed, a token representing the payment card and the billing address associated with the card.

 A check will be made during payment updation to see if the card is enrolled in 3DS and if authentication is required.
 If authentication is required, the created payment will contain data required to continue the authentication process.